Spiperone: Pharmacodynamics

 Spiperone interacts with various monoamine receptors.

 Additionally, spiperone was identified by compound screening to be an activator of Ca^{2+} activated Cl^{−} channels (CaCCs), thus a potential target for therapy of cystic fibrosis.

+Chemistry

 Derivatives

 N-Methylspiperone (NMSP) is a derivative of spiperone that is used to study the dopamine and serotonin neurotransmitter system.
 Labeled with the radioisotope carbon-11, it can be used for positron emission tomography.